 Introduction (BROAD DRAFT, OTHERS CHIP IN!)

 Bats are known to echolocate and fly under complex conditions.
-They show responses in the presence of conspecifics, playbacks and clutter.
+Several studies in X species suggest that they show anti-jamming (?) responses in the presence of conspecifics, playbacks and clutter.

+However, recent studies suggested that interference is less problematic than previously thought, showing the lack of an anti-jamming frequency shift (studies from Uli and Yossi labs), questioning its benefit (?, Yovel e-life) and suggesting that bats can perceive echoes in large groups (PNAS).

 There is a general FM bat bias in the study of how bats respond to adverse acoustic conditions, with little attention given to CF bats.
 Even in the CF bat literature, there is a strong focus on lab based studies.